For those seeking body armor, especially for the first time, it’s helpful to understand what options are available and the purposes for each.

 Not all companies certify their body armor with the NIJ, the independent testing facility.
 This has been a common problem with steel armor, giving it a bad reputation.
 Many companies have produced plates for very cheap, without fragmentation mitigation, and without certification.

-Steel body armor is a viable, affordable option for rifle armor, especially if purchased from a reputable company such as Tacticon whose plates are NIJ certified, sold with a full fragmentation coat, and backed by a 20 year warranty.
+Steel body armor is a viable, affordable option for rifle armor, especially if purchased from a reputable company such as Tacticon whose plates are NIJ National Institute of Justice certified, sold with a full fragmentation coat, and backed by a 20 year warranty.

 Steel is a good option for the budget minded buyer, and people who don’t want to replace their armor often as steel has a 20 year shelf life.
 A good frag coat will protect the steel beneath, keeping it safe from the elements for years.
 If you plan on having body armor ‘just in case,’ want something durable, and don’t expect armor piercing rifle rounds, then steel may be for you.